By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 715|Pages: 2|4 min read

-First, we have to find out the reason why is there a wide gender gap in the laureates for STEM field.
+First, we have to find out the reason why there is a wide gender gap in the laureates for the STEM field.
 A very good example we can learn from is that Jocelyn Bell Burnell is an outstanding astrophysicist who was the first to discover pulsars.
-In 1974 Nobel prize, Jocelyn’s name was not included for the physics prize despite her crucial contribution to the discovery of pulsars, yet it was her male colleague, Anthony Hewish that was honoured (CBC Radio, 2018).
+In the 1974 Nobel prize, Jocelyn’s name was not included for the physics prize despite her crucial contribution to the discovery of pulsars, yet it was her male colleague, Anthony Hewish, who was honored (CBC Radio, 2018).
 We clearly understand that for a single discovery, it is possible to put forward multiple names.
 This clearly shows that there is gender bias in the nominating process.
-In addition, at a press conference together with Anthony Hewish, Jocelyn was treated as “human interest”.
+In addition, at a press conference together with Anthony Hewish, Jocelyn was treated as “human interest.”

-There is a traditional stereotype hold that women “don’t like math” and “aren’t good at science” (Feeney, 2018).
-These stereotype against women in the STEM field are totally false.
-Studies have shown that girls and women avoid STEM education not because of cognitive inability, but because of early exposure and experience in science, stereotypes and a lack of exposure to role models.
+There is a traditional stereotype that women “don’t like math” and “aren’t good at science” (Feeney, 2018).
+These stereotypes against women in the STEM field are totally false.
+Studies have shown that girls and women avoid STEM education not because of cognitive inability, but because of early exposure and experience in science, stereotypes, and a lack of exposure to role models.
 Women face structural and institutional barriers in academic STEM careers.
-In this field, it is dominated by the males leading to women feeling isolated, perceived as tokens.
-Women are often excluded from networking opportunities and social event and left to feel that they are outside the culture of the lab.
+In this field, it is dominated by males, leading to women feeling isolated and perceived as tokens.
+Women are often excluded from networking opportunities and social events and left to feel that they are outside the culture of the lab.
 This has greatly affected the self-esteem of women scientists.
-The domino effect has caused women to think twice whether to pursue a career in STEM field due to the lack in gender diversity in the field.
+The domino effect has caused women to think twice about whether to pursue a career in the STEM field due to the lack of gender diversity in the field.

 We can find out it is extremely important to have women role models (Harrington, 2016).
-In 2013, a study by The Glass hammer and Accenture concluded that there was a strong correlation between women with role models and women with leadership goals.
+In 2013, a study by The Glass Hammer and Accenture concluded that there was a strong correlation between women with role models and women with leadership goals.
 In the past years of Nobel awards, the number of women that have been awarded the prize has been less than six percent.
-An abundance of research demonstrates that having few women represented in science create a lack of role models to attract and retain young women in STEM professions.
-Statistics shown that only twenty-eight percent of the world scientist is women.
-If we start considering gender diversity in nominating scientist, the number of female scientists will increase drastically over the years.
+An abundance of research demonstrates that having few women represented in science creates a lack of role models to attract and retain young women in STEM professions.
+Statistics show that only twenty-eight percent of the world's scientists are women.
+If we start considering gender diversity in nominating scientists, the number of female scientists will increase drastically over the years.
+It is imperative to create an environment where women can thrive and contribute equally, as this would lead to significant advancements in various scientific domains.

-Many organisations and nominators said that they have been taking gender diversity into consideration.
-The vice chair of the board of director of Nobel foundation, Göran Hansson said “There was an even larger bias against women then.
-There were far fewer women laureates if you go back 20 or 30 years”.
-That is not the case as statistics have shown that from 1961 to 1990, there is a total of six women laureates in the science prize.
+Many organizations and nominators said that they have been taking gender diversity into consideration.
+The vice chair of the board of directors of the Nobel foundation, Göran Hansson, said, “There was an even larger bias against women then.
+There were far fewer women laureates if you go back 20 or 30 years.”
+That is not the case, as statistics have shown that from 1961 to 1990, there is a total of six women laureates in the science prize.
 From 1991 to 2017, the number of women laureates is eight.
-As you can see, the improvement of women representative is minimum.
+As you can see, the improvement of women representation is minimal.
+This indicates that more robust actions are needed to address the underlying causes of this disparity.

-If we do not solve this issue, it will not only affect the reputation of Nobel Prize, there will be more petition regarding gender inequality in nominating scientist for Noble Prize.
+If we do not solve this issue, it will not only affect the reputation of the Nobel Prize, but there will also be more petitions regarding gender inequality in nominating scientists for the Nobel Prize.
 In order to solve the issue of raising voices to consider gender diversity, we must first tackle our unconscious biases.
-By eliminating the biases; there will be more women representative in science so that the future female scientist will have a role model to look up and strive in science.
+By eliminating these biases, there will be more women representatives in science so that future female scientists will have role models to look up to and strive in science.

 Browse our vast selection of original essay samples, each expertly formatted and styled